AdobeDocs/experience-platform.en/help/data-prep/upserts.md

 ---
 # Send partial row updates to [!DNL Real-Time Customer Profile] using [!DNL Data Prep]

->[!WARNING]
+>[!IMPORTANT]
 >
+>* Ingestion on Experience Data Model (XDM) Entity Update messages (with JSON PATCH operations) for Profile updates via the DCS inlet has been deprecated.
+Follow the steps outlined in this guide as an alternative.
+>
->Ingestion on Experience Data Model (XDM) Entity Update messages (with JSON PATCH operations) for Profile updates via the DCS inlet has been deprecated.
-As an alternative, you can [ingest raw data into the DCS inlet](../sources/tutorials/api/create/streaming/http.md#sending-messages-to-an-authenticated-streaming-connection) and specify the necessary data mappings to transform your data into XDM-compliant messages for Profile updates.
+>* You can also use the HTTP API source to [ingest raw data into the DCS inlet](../sources/tutorials/api/create/streaming/http.md#sending-messages-to-an-authenticated-streaming-connection) and specify the necessary data mappings to transform your data into XDM-compliant messages for Profile updates.
+>
+>* When using arrays in streaming upserts, you must explicitly use `upsert_array_append` or `upsert_array_replace` to define clear intent of the operation.
+You may receive errors if these functions are missing.

 Use streaming upserts in [!DNL Data Prep] to send partial row updates to [!DNL Real-Time Customer Profile] data while also creating and establishing new identity links with a single API request.